bdstest/devsecops-monitor/README.md

 - **Threat Detection**: 99.2% accuracy with <2% false positives
 - **Compliance Reporting**: <1 hour for full framework assessment

+## Zero Trust Security Implementation

+Building secure systems requires treating every connection as potentially compromised.
+This platform implements several layers of protection to verify users and devices before granting access.

+**Identity Verification**
+Every user and device must prove who they are before accessing any resources.
+We use multiple factors like passwords, phone verification, and certificates to ensure only authorized personnel can enter the system.

+**Network Micro-Segmentation**
+Instead of having one big network, we create small isolated sections.
+If an attacker gets into one area, they cannot easily move to other parts of the system.
+Each application and service runs in its own protected zone.

+**Continuous Monitoring**
+The system constantly watches for unusual behavior.
+If someone normally works from New York but suddenly logs in from another country, the system flags this as suspicious and requires additional verification.

+**Least Privilege Access**
+Users only get the minimum permissions needed to do their job.
+A developer working on the shopping cart doesn't need access to customer payment data.
+This limits damage if an account is compromised.

+## DevSecOps Pipeline Integration

+Security becomes part of the development process instead of something added at the end.
+This approach finds and fixes problems early when they're easier and cheaper to resolve.

+**Automated Security Testing**
+Every time developers submit new code, automated tools scan for common security issues like weak passwords, data leaks, and vulnerable libraries.
+This catches problems before they reach production.

+**Compliance Automation**
+The system automatically checks if applications meet security standards like SOC 2 and GDPR.
+Instead of manual reviews taking weeks, automated checks provide results in hours.

+**Security Policy as Code**
+Security rules are written as code and automatically applied across all environments.
+This ensures development, testing, and production systems all have consistent protection.

+**Incident Response Automation**
+When threats are detected, the system can automatically isolate affected systems, collect evidence, and notify security teams.
+This reduces response time from hours to minutes.

 ## 🔄 Integration Capabilities

 ### SIEM Integrations